ahadrovic/EmployeeManagementApp/README.md

 # EmployeeManagementApp
-This application is a Master Detail Application that uses the Alamfire and SwiftyJSON pods to Read,Create, and Delete Employees stored on a Server.
+This application is a Master Detail Application that uses the Alamofire and SwiftyJSON pods to Read,Create, and Delete Employees stored on a Server.
 You need Xcode 9.2 to open everything as a workspace.
 Otherwise, open the files individually and make a new project.

 # Requirements